nathancrank/Zealot/readme.md

 Nathan Crank

 ## What?
 Zealot is a series of SASS mixins and functions that hopefully make your life a bit easier as you develop.
-They are organized with absolutely no logic, they exists with not permanence with zealot, and thats by design.
+They are organized with absolutely no logic, they exists with no permanence within Zealot, and thats by design.
 This is my personal beta framework.
 It will always be v0.1.

 ## Why?
 Zealot wasn't really developed with any direct goal in mind.
 It is more a collection of mixins and functions that I found myself using with some frequency from project to project.
 Or I spent a whole sass-load of time figuring them out.
 Like the floating point truncate.
 That was a doozy.
 And yes, there has to be a far more efficient way to do that one, but no one else has done it yet that I could find, so give me some credit.